-High Ametropia exceeding –10D or +10D in spherical equivalent in either eye
+Exceeding –10D or +10D in the spherical equivalent in either eye

 Contact lenses can be deemed medically necessary and may be covered by your medical insurance plan in specific cases when spectacle correction does not offer adequate vision.

-Our Staff Can Help You Our staff and doctors will determine whether your specific eye condition and the particular plan you have covers the “Necessary Contact Lenses” benefit or whether it is excluded.
+Our eye doctors will determine whether your specific eye condition and the particular plan you have covers the “Necessary Contact Lenses” benefit or whether it is excluded.
 If you do have this benefit, our staff has to make sure that they have not used it during the qualification period.

 Definition of Medically Necessary Contact Lenses

 There are many different types of medically necessary contact lenses (MNCLs).
-Often times, MNCLs provide improved vision that otherwise would not be possible with glasses or standard / cosmetic contact lenses.
+Often times, MNCLs provide an improved vision that otherwise would not be possible with glasses or standard/cosmetic contact lenses.
 Medically necessary contact lenses are considered medical devices and differ from regular or “cosmetic” contact lens designs.